Frax Price Reaches $1.00 on Exchanges (FRAX)

-Frax (CURRENCY:FRAX) traded 0.1% lower against the U.S. dollar during the twenty-four hour period ending at 11:00 AM E.T. on April 24th.
-In the last week, Frax has traded 0.7% lower against the U.S. dollar.
-Frax has a market capitalization of $115.30 million and $7.25 million worth of Frax was traded on exchanges in the last day.
-One Frax coin can now be purchased for about $1.00 or 0.00002026 BTC on popular exchanges.
+Frax (CURRENCY:FRAX) traded 0.2% lower against the dollar during the 24-hour period ending at 8:00 AM E.T. on May 1st.
+Over the last week, Frax has traded 0.6% higher against the dollar.
+Frax has a market capitalization of $120.61 million and approximately $4.21 million worth of Frax was traded on exchanges in the last 24 hours.
+One Frax coin can currently be purchased for $1.00 or 0.00001729 BTC on popular cryptocurrency exchanges.

 Frax Profile